green255/docker-compose-laravel/README.md

 #### Finishing Migration
 1. Run ```./setup.sh``` - after running this file can be deleted

+#### Starting Docker
+With your terminal at the project root spin up the containers for the application by running `docker-compose up --build nginx`.
+(Bringing up the Docker Compose network with `nginx` instead of just using `up`, ensures that only our site's containers are brought up at the start instead of all of the command containers as well, but it's okay to leave it out also)

 ### Service Containers
 Three additional containers are included that handle Composer, NPM, and Artisan commands *without* having to have these platforms installed on your local computer.
 Use the following command examples from your project root, modifying them to fit your particular use case.